codevalley/xspends/install.md

-# Xpends Project Setup Guide
+# XSpends Project Setup Guide

-This guide provides step-by-step instructions to set up the Xpends project in a local Minikube environment.
+This guide provides step-by-step instructions to set up the XSpends project in a local Minikube environment.

 ## Prerequisites
 Ensure you have the following tools installed: